22awt/binary-search-game/README.md

 \- The algorithm efficiently narrowed the range

 Summary of Results:
-\- ✅ All numbers from 1 to 100 can be found within the theoretical maximum of 7 guesses
+\- All numbers from 1 to 100 can be found within the theoretical maximum of 7 guesses
-\- ✅ The algorithm correctly narrows the search range with each iteration
+\- The algorithm correctly narrows the search range with each iteration
-\- ✅ Edge cases at both boundaries (1 and 100\) are handled properly
+\- Edge cases at both boundaries (1 and 100\) are handled properly
-\- ✅ The visual display accurately reflects the current state of the search
+\- The visual display accurately reflects the current state of the search
-\- ✅ The step counter increments correctly with each guess
+\- he step counter increments correctly with each guess

 **Hugging Face Link:**
 \[Your deployed app link will go here after deployment\]